Emergent conformal boundaries from finite-entanglement scaling in matrix product states

-To be consistent with the $U(1)$ symmetry in the state, the entanglement boundary realizes a free (fixed) boundary condition for the scalar field $\phi$ ($\tilde{\phi}$).
+To be consistent with the $U(1)$ symmetry in the state, the entanglement boundary realizes a free boundary condition for the scalar field $\phi$.
+These boundary conditions can be verified in finite spin chains with a boundary field~\cite{appendix}.
 As a result, the entanglement spectra are very different in the two cases as shown in Fig.~\ref{fig_xxz}.
 In the N\'eel ordered case, the entanglement Hamiltonian realizes a mixed boundary BCFT.
 This case is particularly interesting since the spectrum does not depend on the radius of the compact boson or $g$ in Eq.~\ref{eq:H_xxz} at all.
 In the dimerized case, the MPS realizes a free boundary BCFT.

-\parR{Entanglement conformal boundary in topological transitions.} We have shown how to control the physical boundary $B_p$ in the MPS entanglement spectrum, but the entanglement boundary $B_e$ has remained unchanged.
+\parR{Entanglement conformal boundary in topological transitions.} We have shown how to control the physical boundary $B_p$ in the MPS entanglement spectrum, but the entanglement boundary $B_e$ was fixed by the lattice model.
 In order to realize non-trivial entanglement boundaries, we can look at transitions between an SPT ordered and a symmetry breaking state \cite{Cho2017b,gapless_spt_2017, symmetry_enrich_ruben_2021, symmetry_enrich_yu_2022}.
 As an example, we take the cluster Ising spin chain